The concept of online consulting for Piano playing is a new concept. Certainly

 A web cam is placed near the piano, so the teacher can see the

-student play.
+student's hands while playing.
 This is necessary to resolve technical issues,

-web cam communication is
+web cam communication are

 The web cam is connected to a computer, which will send the picture